Ladbaby/InsRec/README.md

     cd ..
     ```

-2. Create a python virtual environment via the tool of your choice
+2. Create a python virtual environment via the tool of your choice.

     for example, using [Miniconda](https://docs.conda.io/en/latest/miniconda.html)/[Anaconda](https://www.anaconda.com/):